fbpx

 RAES Core-hole lifetime and dynamics Available

-RPES Projected DOS Commissioning
+RPES Projected DOS Available

-Valence UPS Electronic structure, band bending Commissioning
+Valence UPS Electronic structure, band bending Available

 Gas annealing Ex situ heating in gas atmosphere Development